 Antibiogram of Bacterial Isolates.

-The antibiotics used were Ciprofloxacin (Claxfotran), Ceftriaxone (Rocephin), Erythromycin, Gentamicin, Nitrofurantoin and Cefuroxime (Zinnat).
-The bacterial isolates were sensitive to Ceftriaxone (Rocephin) and Cefuroxime (Zinnat) (Table 5).
+The antibiotics used were Ciprofloxacin (Claxfotran), Ceftriaxone (Rocephin), Erythromycin, Gentamicin, Nitrofurantoin, and Cefuroxime (Zinnat).
+The results showed that the four isolated bacterialwere sensitive to Ceftriaxone (Rocephin) and Cefuroxime (Zinnat) (Table 5).

 Table 5: Antibiogram of Bacterial Isolates.